Andr3sV/mvp-geo-saas/backend-orchestrator/backend-orchestrator/docs/ARCHITECTURE.md

    ↓
 2. Fetch prompt data from prompt_tracking
    ↓
-3. Create analysis_jobs record
-   ↓
+3. Determine platforms to process (from event.platforms_to_process or all available) ↓
-4. For each platform (OpenAI, Gemini, Claude, Perplexity):
+4. For each platform:
    a.
-Apply rate limiting
+Double-check if already has successful response TODAY (skip if exists)
    b.
 Create ai_responses record (status: "processing")
    c.
+Apply rate limiting (with automatic retry via callAIWithRetry)
-Call AI API
+   d.
+Call AI API (with automatic retry up to 3 times on rate limit)
+   e.
+Update ai_responses record (status: "success" or "error")
    d.
 Update ai_responses (status: "success"/"error")
    e.
 Trigger citation processing
    ↓